Tips to Prevent stomach ulcers

 Ulcer treatment

-• Cabbage- As long as there is enough of beneficial bacteria present in the body, the disease causing bacteria which leads to ulcer remains in check.
-The best way you could fortify good bacteria in the gastrointestinal tract is possible, if somehow you manage to include cultured and lactic acid fermented foods in the daily diet.
-Foods that could help in maintaining a balance of beneficial bacteria in the bowels are some homemade sauerkraut, yogurt, buttermilk and pickled vegetables.
+• Cabbage –As long as enough beneficial bacteria are present in the body, the disease-causing bacteria, which leads to ulcers, remain in check.
+The best way to fortify good bacteria in the gastrointestinal tract is by including cultured and lactic acid-fermented foods in the daily diet.
+Foods that could help in maintaining a balance of beneficial bacteria in the bowels are some homemade sauerkraut, yogurt, buttermilk, and pickled vegetables.
 Even if we talk about ulcer treatments in particular decades before antibiotics, cabbage juice has been used successfully to prevent or heal peptic ulcers.

 Also read: Make yourself Healthy with a Vegan diet

-• Limit alcohol- Excessive alcohol intake could lead to irritation and erode the mucus lining in the stomach and intestines which may cause bleeding and inflammation.
+• Limit alcohol –Excessive alcohol intake could lead to irritation and erode the mucus lining in the stomach and intestines, which may cause bleeding and inflammation.

 Also read: 7 Healthy Food Swaps